 - Cross-Country Skiing Near Blowing Rock & Boone NC

 Asheville Skiing Options

 Asheville has emerged over the last decade as one of the most popular tourist destinations on the East Coast.

-But while it is the major hub of Western North Carolina, Asheville is hardly the only place in the area worth visiting in winter.
+But while it is the major hub of Western North Carolina, Asheville isn’t the only place in NC worth visiting in winter.

 In fact, there are a couple of great ski resorts near Asheville, less than an hour outside the city.